Table of Contents

-Direct IHC implies one-step staining methodology with a labeled antibody.
+Direct IHC implies a one-step staining methodology with a labeled antibody.
 The substrate for enzyme, enzyme-labeled antibody and the tissue section are all placed on a glass slide.
-If present, the enzyme mediates color change as a result of formation of the substrate—enzyme-labeled antibody—tissue section conjugated complex on a glass slide.
+If present, the enzyme mediates color change as a result of the formation of the substrate—enzyme-labeled antibody—tissue section conjugated complex on a glass slide.

 Indirect IHC uses a primary antibody specific to the antigen of interest and a secondary labeled antibody, which chemically binds to the primary antibody.
 Indirect IHC is more sensitive than direct IHC.

-The enzyme mediates a color change when the substrate, enzyme-labeled anti-human antibody, the patient antibody and the tissue section form a conjugated complex on the glass slide.
+The enzyme mediates a color change when the substrate, enzyme-labeled anti-human antibody, the patient antibody, and the tissue section form a conjugated complex on the glass slide.

 Flow Cytometry and Fluorescence-Activated Cell Sorter (FACS)

-Flow cytometry is a laser or impedance based technology employed in cell counting, cell sorting and applied in protein engineering.
+Flow cytometry is a laser or impedance-based technology employed in cell counting, cell sorting and applied in protein engineering.
 The slow stream passage of fluid containing various molecules of cells of interest through an electronic detection apparatus allows simultaneous appreciation of the multitude of physical and chemical characteristics of about a thousand particles per second.

 Flow cytometry finds application in diagnosis of cancer markers, biomarker detection, cytology, and proteonomics.
 Additional linking of the analytical capability of the flow cytometry to a cell sorter is also possible for purification and separation of proteins of interest.

 Some of the common applications of flow cytometry are mentioned below: